Superwoman: Lois Lane

 In other pre-Crisis imaginary stories—set outside the main DC continuity within an alternate history or hypothetical future—Lois Lane gains superpowers.
 In one of these, Sam Lane is a scientist and astrophysicist.
 He discovers that the Sun will go nova and obliterate the Solar System.
-Sam and his wife Ella place their infant daughter Lois in a starship and send her to Krypton within a "power beam" that enables FTL travel and permanently modifies the baby's molecular biology.
-This gives Lois superpowers after she reaches her adopted world.
-Once there, adopted and raised as "Kandi Khan", Lois becomes a zookeeper's daughter in Kryptonville.
+Sam and his wife Ella place their infant daughter Lois in a starship and send her to Krypton within a "power beam" that enables faster-than-light travel and modifies Lois's molecular biology.
+This gives Lois superpowers after she reaches her adopted world, where she is named Kandi Khan.
 Like Superman in mainstream DC continuity, Kandi/Lois establishes a superhero career, and like Lois and Superman in the mainstream continuity, Supermaid and Kal-El fall for one another.
-Like Superman in the mainstream DC continuity, Supermaid was also vulnerable to fragments of her perished homeworld ("Earthite", in this version of events).
+Like Superman in the mainstream DC continuity, Supermaid is vulnerable to fragments of her perished homeworld (Earthite).

 Another imaginary story has Clark Kent and Lois exchange places so that she is from Krypton and Kent is an ordinary human, inquisitive about whether or not Lois Lane was Krypton Girl's secret identity.

 In 2016, Lois again became Superwoman in the DC Rebirth initiative and appeared as Superwoman in the comic book series Superwoman.
 The series marks the first ongoing comic book series featuring the Superwoman character.
 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Lois and Lana gained superpowers due to the solar energy explosion caused by the death of the New 52 Superman.
-This results in both Lois and Lana becoming Superwoman with Lois possessing all of Superman's powers, while Lana has the ability to absorb solar energy and release it in other forms.
-Lois was later seemingly killed, in a similar fashion to the New 52 Superman, while fighting a female Bizarro.
+This results in both Lois and Lana becoming Superwoman with Lois possessing all of Superman's powers, while Lana has the ability to absorb and release solar energy.

 Lois returned as Superwoman in DC Comics in the DC All In initiative in 2024.
-She first appeared as Superwoman in Superman vol 6 #19.
-During the "Absolute Power" storyline, Amanda Waller's Amazo robots steal the metahumans' superpowers, and some have their powers swapped.
-It is revealed that General Zod is among those affected, and Lois gains his powers in Superwoman Special #1.
+During the "Absolute Power" storyline, Amanda Waller's Amazo robots steal the powers of many metahumans, and some have their powers swapped after regaining their powers.
+General Zod is among those affected, and Lois gains his powers in Superwoman Special #1.